Embodying Unapologetic Confidence

 But here's what I know now: not everyone can earn all the time.
 And if everyone is always earning — who the hell is nurturing?

 We need nurturing.
 We need to nurture ourselves, our partners, our children.
 There are seasons of earning and seasons of filling back up.
-And the seasons where you're not earning — if you use them right — are some of the most powerful investments you'll ever make.

 Got laid off?
 New mom?
 Just burned out and stepping back?
 Good.
 Now optimize that space.
 Heal your body.
 Process your emotions.
 Reset your goals.
 Fill your cup so completely that when you go back — you earn smarter, not just harder.

 Confidence is not built in constant hustle.
 It's built in the integration of work and rest.
 Hard and soft.
 Output and input.
+We are not machines.
+There are seasons.
+Honor them.

 Hard work builds confidence.
 There is no shortcut around that.
-Doing the thing when you don't want to do it — staying when everyone else leaves — showing up when it's inconvenient — that builds something inside you that nothing else can replicate.
+Doing the thing when you don't want to — staying when everyone else leaves — showing up when it's inconvenient — that builds something inside you that nothing else can replicate.

 But working smart means you also know when to stop.
 When to step back.
 When filling your own cup is the highest ROI move you can make.